 Click here to see photos taken at a recent testing session.

 Note that we provide neither a positive nor negative diagnosis of Prostate Cancer.
 We can only inform you of the risk that you have Prostate Cancer or not.
 It is up to you whether you choose to follow up our test result with your GP.
 To help simplify the result, each letter is graded with one of three "traffic light" statuses indicating your personal risk category.

 Green – indicating the result was 'normal' within our guidelines.
 No immediate need for action.
 Re-test in 12 months may be recommended.

 Amber – indicating the result was outside the 'normal' range with a possible need for action.
-An "Amber Alert" letter has also been introduced, which means that, although the PSA level is not yet at Amber status, our data has predicted that the next PSA test the man has will be rated Amber.
+An "Amber Alert" letter has also been introduced, which means that, although the PSA level is not yet at Amber status, our data has predicted that the next PSA test the man will be rated Amber.

 Red – indicating the result was significantly outside the 'normal' range of our guidelines and we advise seeing a doctor to discuss.

-Statistics about the results from our PSA testing sessions are maintained in the form of the numbers of Red, Amber and Green letters issued at each session.
+Statistics about the results from our PSA screening sessions are maintained in the form of the numbers of Red, Amber and Green letters issued at each session.
 Click here to see results from recent sessions.